GeneralBe/GeneralBe/README.md

-## Hello 👋 /storage/emulated/0/Android/media/com.whatsapp.w4b/WhatsApp Business/Media/WhatsApp Business Images/IMG-20240729-WA0158.jpg
-I'm Elizabeth Nyuot
+## Hello I'm Elizabeth Nyuot
 <!--

+- Personal statement

-Personal Background
+- Educational Background

+- Expensive

 Here are some ideas to get you started: